davycloud/robotframework-userguide-cn/CreatingTestData/CreatingTestCases.rst

 automatically added to tests when `stopping test execution gracefully`_.
 More usages are likely to be added in the future, though.

-..
-Test setup and teardown
+.. _test setup and teardown:

 Setup和Teardown
 -----------------------